Best Vegan Food For Hair Growth

 12. Nuts

-Protein and zinc in nuts help your body produce healthy, strong hair.
-The best nuts to include in your diet are almonds, which are high in magnesium and other nutrients that support healthy hair growth, and Brazil nuts, which are high in selenium and walnuts, which are packed with biotin and omega-3 fatty acids.
+Nuts contain protein and zinc, which help your body produce healthy, strong hair.
+The best nuts to include in your diet are almonds, high in magnesium and other nutrients that support healthy hair growth; Brazil nuts, high in selenium; and walnuts, packed with biotin and omega-3 fatty acids.

 According to studies, almonds help your hair follicles produce stronger hair strands and cause less hair breakage or loss.